acm-ndsu/acm-ndsu.github.io/_posts/2017-08-15-meeting-minutes.md

 # What We're Going Over:
 - Meeting Times
 - Poster Rates
 - Appareo Email
 - Involvement Expo
 - MechMania

-#What We Went Over:
+# What We Went Over:

 - Poster Rates
     - Charge by 8in x 8in.
     - Corporate $8 per 8”x8”
     - Alumni or student $4 per 8”x8”
-    - We can charge officemax rates for pricing if we print the poster for alumni
+    - We can charge OfficeMax rates for pricing if we print the poster for alumni
     - Additional 25% charge for non computer science topic - we are judge
     - 24 x 36 is $81 for the year

 - Bank Account - $258.45

 - Meeting Times
      - Doodle was sent for times